nix-community/nixos-anywhere/docs/quickstart.md

   ```

   This creates the necessary configuration files under `/mnt/etc/nixos/`, which
-  you can then customize as needed.
+  you can then customize as needed and copy them to your local machine in order
+  to include them in your flake.

 3. **Find SSH Key Line**:\
    if you cloned